Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile health study: Introduction

 The paper is organized as follows.
 We provide an overview of the HeartSteps MRT in Section \ref{subsec:motivating-example}.
 We introduce notation and definition in Section \ref{subsec:notation}.
-In Section \ref{sec:explain-issue} we give a detailed account of the issue regarding endogenous covariates in a standard LMM.
-Next we provide an assumption under which treatment effects can be estimated based on an LMM with endogenous covariates in Section \ref{sec:model}.
+In Section \ref{sec:explain-issue} we give a detailed account of the issue regarding endogenous covariates in a standard LMM, and review related literature in causal inference (Section \ref{subsec:time-varying-confounding}) and econometrics (Section \ref{subsec:econometric}).
+Next we provide an assumption under which treatment effects can be estimated based on LMM with endogenous covariates in Section \ref{sec:model}.
 In Section \ref{sec:simulation} we present results from a simulation study.
 We apply the proposed model to analyzing the HeartSteps data in Section \ref{sec:data-analysis}.
 Section \ref{sec:discussion} concludes with discussion.